elena-pan/chefpan-web-app/README.md

 * MongoDB and Mongoose
 * Flask
 * React.js - using Redux and React router, bootstrapped with Create React App
+* Google Cloud Storage for files and images
 * Materialize as CSS framework